Stafford's TD pass after Rodgers' turnover leads Rams past Jets | TSN

 Rodgers was 28 of 42 for 256 yards and a touchdown to Davante Adams in the loss that overshadowed a promising start for New York.

+“The rhythm disappeared, I think,” Rodgers said of the Jets’ offense mostly stalling after its hot start and finishing 2 of 5 on fourth down.

-After Jacob Hummel downed Ethan Evans' punt on the Rams' opening drive at the Jets 1, Rodgers and New York's offense got rolling quickly.
+After Jacob Hummel downed Ethan Evans' punt on the Rams' opening possession at the Jets 1, Rodgers and New York's offense got rolling quickly with a 99-yard touchdown drive.

 Helped by five first downs, including an 8-yard completion to Adams on fourth-and-2 from the 20, the Jets got down to the Rams 11.
-Rodgers pulled off a pretty play-action fake, rolled to his right and found Adams in the back of the end zone for a touchdown that gave New York a 6-0 lead with 23 seconds left in the opening quarter.
+Rodgers pulled off a pretty play-action fake, rolled to his right and found Adams for a touchdown that gave New York a 6-0 lead with 23 seconds left in the opening quarter.

 Carlson was wide left on the extra point, his second miss this season.